zwang154/lys_instr/docs_src/source/lys_instr_/tutorial_/detector.rst

             return ...
 True if alive, False if not ...

         @property
+        def frameShape(self):
+            ... your code to specify the shape of each data frame ... return ... a tuple of integers specifying the shape of each data frame ...

+        @property
+        def indexShape(self):
+            ... your code to specify the shape of frame indices ... return ... a tuple of integers specifying the shape of frame indices ...

+        @property
         def axes(self):
             ... your code to specify the physical axis values for each dimension ... return ... a list of arrays or lists, one for each axis, in the order [index axes..., frame axes...]